maciej-jonczyk/rnaseq-ps23/README.md

 - [ ] correct data after new sequencing of "U3" sample - just (02.02.24) sent to sequencing along with 2nd replication of experiment
 - [ ] full analysis of 2nd replication, plus joint PCA/clustering analysis
 - [ ] update sample names in count file to include replication number
-- [ ] check, if it is possible to make DE analysis on two replications (DEseq2)
+- [x] check, if it is possible to make DE analysis on two replications (DEseq2) - OK